 Many patients are unaware of what exactly is meant by the term 'oral surgery'.
 Today, our Winnipeg dentists discuss exactly what dental surgery is, and when it may be necessary for your oral health.

 What is dental surgery?

-Dental surgery is a broad term referring to a number of medical procedures involving the teeth and gums.
-If you need dental implants, a wisdom tooth extraction, root canal or something else, we might say you need dental surgery to preserve or improve your oral health.
+Dental surgery is a broad term that can apply to several procedures involving the teeth and gums.
+If you need dental implants, a wisdom tooth extraction, a root canal, or something else, we may recommend oral surgery as an ideal treatment option.
 At Reflections Dental Health Centre, we take a preventive approach to dental care and always strive to recommend the least invasive procedure possible while still effectively resolving dental issues for our patients.